HL7/Vulcan-schedule-ig/input/pagecontent/basic-structure.md

 # Core Implementation Model for Clinical Study Schedule of Activities (SoA)

-The Schedule of Activities (SoA) forms a key part of a Clinical Trial Protocol; it is usually presented as a table with the columns detailing planned study 'visits' (Encounters) and the rows the details of study activities (Activities) that are to be undertaken at that visit and is key to understanding how the objectives of the study are to be implemented.
+The Schedule of Activities (SoA) forms a key part of a Clinical Trial Protocol; it is usually presented as a table with the columns detailing planned study 'visits' (Encounters) and the rows the details of study activities (Activities) that are to be undertaken at that visit, and they are key to understanding how the objectives of the study are to be implemented.
 The table below shows a typical example SoA:

 <img src="lzzt_soa.png" alt="H2Q-LZZT-MC Schedule of Activities" width="1000px" style="float:none; margin: 0px 0px 0px 0px;" />